Oh, Great Swamee….

 Sometimes when I’m reading, as the witching hour approaches, I catch movement just outside the periphery of my vision…beyond the light cast by my reading lamp.
 A shadow that doesn’t quite belong, a flash of light despite the darkness that surrounds me.
 I don’t fear them, I welcome them.

 We’ve spent thirty Halloweens inside of these walls…we’ve never had a trick or treater.
 No little ghouls or goblins.
-The house looks haunted in the darkness of night with little light filtering through the hemlocks.
+The house looks haunted in the darkness of night with moonlight filtering through the hemlocks.
 It is their loss.
 A not so wicked witch lives here.

 For more of Don Miller’s ramblings https://www.amazon.com/Don-Miller/e/B018IT38GM